 Sanitary pads and tampons revolutionised feminine care when they were launched to consumers around 100 years ago.
 But the marketing of these products has only recently begun to talk about their purpose directly.

 For many years, marketing has been steeped in euphemisms that play into the shame and embarrassment many people who menstrute feel when their periods come along.
 Tampons were marketed as devices "worn internally" without ever overtly referencing female genitalia.
-When Kotex tried to use the word vagina in an ad in 2010, nearly an entire decade after tampons were first introduced, it was banned from doing so by TV networks.
+When Kotex tried to use the word vagina in an ad in 2010, nearly an entire century after tampons were first introduced, it was banned from doing so by TV networks.